-The current non-executive Directors were appointed during 2017, with James Menzies appointment bringing an independent non-executive to the Board.
-The composition of the Board continues to be monitored, in particular the lack of a CEO and the balance of executive and non-executive directors.
+The current non-executive Directors were appointed during 2017/2018, with Nick Clayton and James Menzies bringing independence to the Board.
+The composition and balance of the Board continues to be monitored, in particular the lack of a CEO.

-The Board entered 2018 looking forward to building further on the governance structure already in place.
+The Board continuously endeavours to strengthen the governance structure already in place.
 On-going review of the functioning of the Board and ensuring that the highest level of governance is maintained whilst being mindful of the size and stage of development of the Company.
 Whilst the Board has not undertaken any formal training this is something that will be considered as the business grows and the Board establishes further.

 The Directors have a wide knowledge of the business and requirements of directors' fiduciary duties.
-The Directors have access to the Company's NOMAD, lawyers and auditors as and when required.
-They are also able, at the Company's expense, to obtain advice from external bodies if required.
+The Directors have access to the Company's NOMAD, lawyers and auditors as and when required.In addition, all directors have access to the company secretary for advice on directors' duties, corporate compliance and governance matters.
+Directors are also able, at the Company's expense, to obtain advice from external bodies if required.
 The Board as a whole is mindful of the need for considering succession planning.